drupalprojects/webform_link/README.txt

 Installation
 ------------
-1. Copy the entire module directory the Drupal sites/all/modules directory.
+1. Copy the webform_link directory to sites/all/modules.

 2. Login as administrator.
 Enable the module in the "Administer" -> "Modules"